stuntkit/stunt_gp_blender/README.md

 This repository contains an addon for Blender 3.x that can import Stunt GP models.

-Old version of a script created by mArtin for Blender 2.79 is available here: https://forum.rvgl.org/viewtopic.php?t=391
+Old version of a script created by Martin for Blender 2.79 is available here: https://forum.rvgl.org/viewtopic.php?t=391

 # Installation